thonk3/obsidian/Brain/composing_programs/ch_01_functions/composing-1.3 Defining New Functions.md

 - This shows how powerful user-defined functions are as we can write functions that are depending on other functions without needing to know how it is defined
 	- as there are many ways to do a certain thing
-- function definition should be able suppress detail
+- Function definition should be able to suppress details
 > You dont need to know how a car engine is built to understand it is driving the car

-- Programmers should now need to know how the function is used in order to use it
+Programmers should `not` need to know how the function is used in order to use it

-> **Aspects of a functional abstraction** To master the use of a functional abstraction, its often useful to consider its 3 core attributes
+`Aspects of a functional abstraction` To master the use of a functional abstraction, its often useful to consider its 3 core attributes
-> - The domain - set of arguments it can take
+- The domain - set of arguments it can take
-> - the range - set of value it can return
+- the range - set of value it can return
-> - the intent - relationship it computes between I/O (and any side effects it might generate)
+- the intent - relationship it computes between I/O (and any side effects it might generate)
+> These attributes do not specify how the intent is carried out, that information is `abstracted`

 ## 1.3.6 operators